-Electrons in Atom

-Each electron shell is composed of subshells, which in turn are made up of orbitals.
+RECINNA 4.0 Electrons in Atom Each electron shell is composed of subshells, which in turn are made up of orbitals.
 The electronic system of the atom can be compared to a multistorey hotel building.
 Each floor of the hotel has rooms of different types (classes).
 All rooms within each class are identical, but different from rooms in another class.

-So, we think like this:

-- The hotel building = atom - Each floor of the building = electron shell - Each set of identical rooms (of the same class) within a floor = electron subshell - Each room, regardless of its type = orbital - Each hotel guest = electron
+So, we think like this: - The hotel building = atom - Each floor of the building = electron shell - Each set of identical rooms (of the same class) within a floor = electron subshell - Each room, regardless of its type = orbital - Each hotel guest = electron Page 35 The "2nd floor" (2nd shell) has a total of four "rooms" (four orbitals) of two different "classes" (two subshells).

-Our " $1^{st}$ floor" is the first electron shell (n = 1), which is the lowest in energy (closest to the nucleus).
-This "floor" (shell) has only one "room" (orbital), which is spherical in shape (s-orbitals).
-While there is only one "room" (orbital) and, consequently, only one "type of room" (one subshell) on the "1st floor" (1st shell), the "2nd floor" (2nd shell) has a total of four "rooms" (four orbitals) of two different "classes" (two subshells).
 One of the four is another spherical orbital (s-orbital).
 The remaining three orbitals of the 2nd shell are slightly higher in energy and have a "dumbbell" shape.
 Orbitals of this shape are referred to as p-orbitals.
 All three p-orbitals are identical, except for their orientation in space - three are perpendicular to each other.
-Page 30 The orbital of an electron is a part of space where the probability of finding an electron is non-zero !!!!!
-Electrons in Atom We are still preparing to explain the quantum size effect Now we imagine electrons in an atom and understand that this gif is not perfect)
+The orbital of an electron is a part of space where the probability of finding an electron is non-zero.